-sphinxcontrib-spelling is a spelling checker for Sphinx-based documentation.
+sphinxcontrib-spelling is a spelling checker for Sphinx.
 It uses PyEnchant to produce a report showing misspelled words.

 - The builder is now registered using an entry point, so that if the